open-source-labs/Svelvet/NPM Package/svelvetcake/README.md

  - added comments demarcating & explaining Snap-to-Grid functionality & HTML data option
  - removed dotenv as a dependency from package.json (unused library that takes up ~40 mb after npm install)
  - have previously removed node.env dependency upon creation of svelvetcake
- - removal of both these dependencies from package.json of NPM Package resolves Github Issue # 118
+ - removal of both these dependencies from package.json of NPM Package resolves github issue #118